Politicians who want to engage with their voter base at scale face a challenge.

 Data shows that around 20% of presidential campaign emails land in the spam folder.

 While email may be very effective for brands, it’s much less effective for political parties.

-On the other hand, SMS is emerging as the most effective way to get your campaign messages seen and engaged with.
+On the other hand, bulk SMS is emerging as the most effective way to get your campaign messages seen and engaged with.